degatchi/forge-template/README.md

 ### Testing Utilities

-Includes common testing contracts like `Hevm.sol` and `Console.sol`, as well as a `Utilities.sol` contract with common testing methods like creating users with an initial balance
+Includes common testing contracts like `Hevm.sol` and `Console.sol`, as well as a `Utilities.sol` contract with common testing methods like creating users with an initial balance.

 ### Preinstalled dependencies

-`ds-test` and `solmate` are already installed
+`ds-test`, `solmate` + `openzeppelin` are already installed.

 ### Linting